Srixx24/Hacksprint/README.md

 ## APIs Used 💫💫💫
 - OpenWeather API: For current weather updates.
-- Astronomy API: For lunar phases and planetary aspects.

 ## Setup and Installation 💫💫💫
 <p align="left">-Step 1: Head to the project GitHub repo  <a href="https://github.com/Srixx24/Hacksprint">Hacksprint</a> from there you will click Code and copy the repo link</p>